Genetic Heart Disease in Adults

 Genetics and Your Heart

-If someone in your family has a genetic heart condition or experiences sudden cardiac death, even if you have not experienced any symptoms, you should be tested for similar inheritable conditions.
-In cases where there is no known family history, genetic heart disease may be suspected first by your primary care doctor or cardiologist upon hearing a heart murmur, detecting an irregular heartbeat, or learning you have experienced unexplained fainting, dizziness, chest pain, heart palpitations, or trouble breathing.
-We work with you to ensure you receive individualized care that takes into account your current health status.
+Genes play an important part in determining who is at risk for certain types of heart disease.
+We offer comprehensive genetic testing to people who have a relative with a genetic heart condition or a relative who experienced sudden cardiac death.
+Even if you have not experienced any symptoms, it’s important to be tested for similar inheritable conditions to catch potential problems early.
+In cases where there is no known family history, genetic heart disease may be suspected first by your cardiologist upon hearing a heart murmur, detecting an irregular heartbeat, or learning you have experienced unexplained fainting, dizziness, chest pain, heart palpitations, or trouble breathing.
+Or you may have already received a diagnosis and want to learn whether your condition is genetic.

 Our Locations